Everest Base Camp Trek by Road

 Day 17: Drive back to Kathmandu

-On this day, you will drive back to Kathmandu from Salleri, which will be a drive of around 10 to 11 hours.
-Upon reaching the hotel, you can rest and freshen yourselves up.
+On this day, you will drive back to Kathmandu from Salleri, which will take around 10 to 11 hours.
+Upon reaching the hotel, you can rest and freshen up.
 You will enjoy a lavish farewell dinner.
 You will spend the night in Kathmandu.

 Car